aplteam/Tester2/README.md

 `Tester` was created roughly 10 years ago.
 Although it's solved its purpose technology has advanced.
 Also, during all these years a couple of design problems `Tester` was suffering from raised their heads. `Tester2` is an attempt to integrate (almost) latest technology (version 17.0 of Dyalog APL) and to overcome those aforementioned design obstacles.

-The framwork comprises two classes:
+The framework comprises two classes:

-* `Tester2` is a class requiered to manage and execute test cases.
+* `Tester2` is a class required to manage and execute test cases.
 * `CodeCoverage` is needed only if you want to produce a code coverage report.